DHS took 5 days to fund Texas flooding hotline, federal records show

 In response to questions from NPR about why funding lapsed for FEMA call centers, and the resulting failure to answer calls from survivors, a FEMA spokesperson wrote in a statement to NPR, "When a natural disaster strikes, phone calls surge, and wait times can subsequently increase.
 Despite this expected influx, FEMA's disaster call center responded to every caller swiftly and efficiently, ensuring no one was left without assistance."
 The call center logs and Richardson's memo directly contradict this statement.

-At least one Texas official expressed frustration with FEMA's call center performance, and blamed cuts to the agency.
-In a post on the social media site X, Lesley Briones, a county commissioner in Harris County, TX, wrote, "The vital agency is understaffed and under-resourced, creating a dangerous situation for communities vulnerable to disasters."
+At least one Texas official expressed frustration with FEMA's call center performance and blamed cuts to the agency.
+In a post on the social media site X, Lesley Briones, a county commissioner in Harris County, Texas, wrote, "The vital agency is understaffed and under-resourced, creating a dangerous situation for communities vulnerable to disasters."

 The Department of Homeland Security did not respond to questions from NPR.
-President Trump has repeatedly said that the agency should be eliminated.
-FEMA has lost thousands of staff to layoffs, retirements and resignations since Trump took office.
+President Trump has repeatedly said that FEMA should be eliminated.
+The agency has lost thousands of staff to layoffs, retirements and resignations since Trump took office.

 Internal FEMA documents contradict testimony about how many calls were answered

-Rep. Laura Friedman (D-CA) asked the FEMA leader about the report in The New York Times that showed FEMA call centers had been inadequately staffed in the week after the Texas floods.
+Rep. Laura Friedman, D-Calif., asked the FEMA leader about the report in The New York Times that showed FEMA call centers had been inadequately staffed in the week after the Texas floods.

 "Isn't it accurate that 80% … of the calls that went to FEMA call centers on July 7th went unanswered?"
 Friedman asked Richardson.